-The "Principles and standards of site development and design review" as shown here were adopted in January 2024 and are current as of the completion of these ADU Design Guidelines.
-Please review Section 20.25.050 of the Municipal Code for any revisions or updates.
+2 The "Principles and standards of site development and design review" as shown here were adopted in January 2024 and are current as of the completion of these ADU Design

-- Compatibility with the colors, textures, roof forms, and materials of contributors or the architectural period within the Historic District; - That the proposed project does not pose an adverse change to the Historic District or its context; - Consistency with the Citywide Residential Historic District Design Guidelines and the Historic District guidelines; and - Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+- 4. Compatibility with the context of the Cultural Resource regarding grading, site development, orientation of buildings, landscaping, signs, or public areas; - 5.
+Consistency with the Citywide Residential Historic District Design Guidelines, approved guidelines for each Historic District, and/or any other applicable Design Guidelines: and - Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties. - C. For non-contributors in a Historic District, the proposed project should demonstrate: - Compatibility with the height, scale, or massing of contributors within the Historic District, and as allowed by Title 19-Zoning; - 2.
+Compatibility with the colors, textures, roof forms, and materials of contributors or the architectural period within the Historic District; - 3.
+That the proposed project does not pose an adverse change to the Historic District or its context; - 4.
+Consistency with the Citywide Residential Historic District Design Guidelines and the Historic District guidelines; and - 5.
+Consistency with the principles of the Secretary of the Interior's Standards for the Treatment of Historic Properties.

-NOTE: State law requires that an application for an ADU or JADU be considered and approved ministerially, without discretionary review or a hearing, though jurisdictions may impose objective standards on ADU that include, but are not limited to, parking, height, setback, landscape, architectural review, maximum size of a unit, and standards that prevent adverse impacts on any real property that is listed in the California Register of Historical Resources (California Government Code, Section 66314).
+State law requires that an application for an ADU or JADU be considered and approved ministerially, without discretionary review or a hearing, though jurisdictions may impose objective standards on ADU that include, but are not limited to, parking, height, setback, landscape, architectural review, maximum size of a unit, and standards that prevent adverse impacts on any real property that is listed in the California Register of Historical Resources (California Government Code, Section 66314).
 City Planning Division Staff will administratively review COA applications for ADU and JADU on historic properties for compliance with these ADU Design Guidelines, which are based on the Secretary of the Interior's Standards for Rehabilitation.
 Therefore, an ADU or JADU that complies with these ADU Design Guidelines will meet the required findings for approval of a Certificate of Appropriateness.

-REGULATORY FRAMEWORK
+2.0 REGULATORY FRAMEWORK